 Details of Tummy Tuck Surgery

 Tummy tuck surgery usually takes two to five hours, depending on which type of abdominoplasty is being performed and how much correction of the abdominal contour is desired and practical.
 A mini-abdominoplasty takes one to two hours, and a full abdominoplasty or a Abdominoplasty™ takes two or three hours, depending on the extent of work required.
-After you have changed into a gown and had your intravenous line started, Orange County plastic surgeon Dr. Agha will mark certain landmarks on your abdomen and flanks in the pre-operative area.
+After you have changed into a gown and had your intravenous line started, Orange County Plastic Surgeon Dr. Agha will mark certain landmarks on your abdomen and flanks in the pre-operative area.
 The location, length, and direction of these incision lines will be dictated by the type of abdominoplasty being performed.
 This ensures proper planning for the site of the abdominoplasty incision and liposuction.
 He will also review the entire operative plan with you including potential complications.
 You will then be given a dose of intravenous antibiotics as a precautionary measure.
+CLICK HERE to view our Tummy Tuck Before and After Gallery.

 What happens during tummy tuck surgery?